demispatti/cb-parallax/README.md

 == Frequently Asked Questions ==

-= Where do I interact with this plugin? =
+= Where do I interact with this plugin and how does it work? =

-You find the plugin's settings page in the "Settings > cbParallax" menu.
-You will find the "cbParallax" meta box on edit screens of all supported posts, pages and products.

-= How does it work? =

-Within the meta box, you could:
+Within the meta box, a small box on the post and page edit screen titled "cbParallax", you could:

 1. Choose a background image.
 Depending on its dimensions you will be presented with a switch for enabling the parallax effect.
 2. Leave the switch off, since you should first set the options for a static state.
-3. Set the options below as you need.
+3. Set the options below the image as you need.
 4. Turn on the switch.
-5. Set the options below as you need.
+5. Set the options below the image as you need.

-Within the settings page, you could:
+Within the settings page located under "Settings > cbParallax", you could:

 1. Choose a background image.
 Depending on its dimensions you will be presented with a switch for enabling the parallax effect.
 2. Leave the switch off, since you should first set the options for a static state.
-3. Set the options below as you need.
+3. Set the options below the image as you need.
 4. Turn on the switch.
-5. Set the options below as you need.
+5. Set the options below the image as you need.
 6. Choose whether to use these settings globally for all pages (global).
 7. Choose whether to allow overriding these settings with the image you define on single posts and pages.
 8. Set the options for "scroll behaviour" and "mobile", and you're good to go :-)